seanpmaxwell/Typescript-Best-Practices/README.md

 #### Documenting with comment @tags

 ##### Misc
-- `@private`: functions never used outside of their file
+- `@private`: functions never used outside of their file.
-- `@testOnly`: for testing only and never in production
+- `@testOnly`: for testing only and never in production (any item not just functions).
-- `@cronJob`: functions only for cron-jobs and not user-initiated
+- `@cronJob`: functions only for cron-jobs and not user-initiated.
 - `@dummyData`: functions only used by dummy-data scripts.
+- `@autoRun`: functions run at startup-time not request-time.

 ##### Working with relational-databases